Child First provides extensive training and technical support for staff:

 3. Distance Learning

-Child First is developing a blended training model that incorporates distance learning using web-based technology between on-site Learning Sessions.
+Child First has developed a blended training model that incorporates distance learning using web-based technology between on-site Learning Sessions.
 During each Online Training Period, staff will utilize narrated powerpoints, videos, guided discussions, observations, exercises, activities, process notes, and readings.
-The online training will be delivered in three ways:
+The online training is delivered in two ways:

 - Online training modules covering foundational information completed by each individual independently.
 These are self-guided, narrated modules with powerpoint and video.